kidoman/kidoman.github.io-backup/source/_posts/2013-09-29-go-vs-cpp-business-card-raytracer.markdown

 Conclusion
 ---

-Without further adieu:

 * This much improvement would not have been possible without support from the Go community.
 You guys rock!
 * Asking a genuine constructive question on golang-nuts has always gotten people a +ve response.
 Even if it is a "Sorry, it would be a difficult to do this in Go right now"
 * Go is maturing quickly.
 Every new version brings in new backward compatible performance; just recompile your code and voila!
 * It was a breeze to do the various optimizations suggested by the community, and it is very possible that some of these optimizations would not be required in the near future (like say with a language build in exponentiation)
-* The succinctness and simplicity of the resultant Go code is a big BIG win!
 * We are comparing C++ to a language which not only has garbage collection built into the statically compiled binary, it also has the ability to handle multiple cores / synchrony baked right into the language
 * I am looking forward to redoing these tests with an optimized C++ version (single-core, multi-core) if someone is willing to contribute those changes

-Links:
+**The succinctness and simplicity of the resultant Go code is a big BIG win!
+Because it is so easy to grasp all of the Go language, you are able to channelize your thought process to actually solving the problem at hand.
+At a much faster pace.
+And the best part is: more often than not, the first solution which you will code up in Go will probably be the correct solution (or very close to it.)
+This would definitely not have been possible if the language was any less thoughtfully designed**

+Links
+---

 * Golang-nuts discussion thread: [link](https://groups.google.com/forum/#!topic/golang-nuts/mxYzHQSV3rw)
 * gorays Github repo: [link](https://github.com/kid0m4n/gorays)
 * C++ version gist: [link](https://gist.github.com/kid0m4n/6680629)
 * Various parallel options tried: [link](https://github.com/kid0m4n/gorays/commits/parallel)

 That's all folks.
 Thanks for reading.
 If you have any comments, feel free to leave them here on the blog or you can always email me at karanm@thoughtworks.com / kidoman@gmail.com.
-Ciao!
+Also reachable at [@kid0m4n](https://twitter.com/kid0m4n) on Twitter Ciao!